 - 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Lewes District of East Sussex.
-The work forms part of MAFF's statutory input to the preparation of the Lewes District Local Plan. - 1.2 The site comprises approximately 3.4 hectares of land on the north east side of the village of Ringmer, north-east of Lewes.
+The work forms part of MAFF's statutory input to the preparation of the Lewes District Local Plan. - 1.2 The site comprises approximately 4 hectares of land on the south west side of the village of Ringmer, north-east of Lewes.
 An Agricultural Land Classification (ALC) survey was carried out in May 1995.
 The survey was undertaken at a detailed level of approximately one boring per hectare of agricultural land surveyed.
-A total of 4 auger borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 The survey work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of the survey the land had been cultivated but no crop had been sown. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map, and the areas and extent are given in the table below.
+A total of 6 auger borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 The survey work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of the survey the agricultural land on the site comprised permanent grassland.

+Two small areas of newly planted woodland have been mapped which are located in the middle of the site on the crest of the ridge. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map, and the areas and extent are given in the table below.
 The map has been drawn at a scale of 1:10,000.
 It is accurate at this scale, but any enlargement would be misleading.